Dinner at Eight (1933 film)

 Dinner at Eight is a 1933 American pre-Code comedy-drama film directed by George Cukor from a screenplay by Frances Marion and Herman J. Mankiewicz, based on George S. Kaufman and Edna Ferber's 1932 play of the same title.
 The film features an ensemble cast of Marie Dressler, John Barrymore, Wallace Beery, Jean Harlow, Lionel Barrymore, Lee Tracy, Edmund Lowe, and Billie Burke.

-Dinner at Eight continues to be acclaimed by critics; review aggregator Rotten Tomatoes reports an approval rating of 90% based on 21 reviews.
+Dinner at Eight continues to be acclaimed by critics; review aggregator Rotten Tomatoes reports an approval rating of 91% based on 22 reviews.

+In 2023, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant".

 Plot

 New York City society matron Millicent Jordan is overjoyed when she receives word that Lord and Lady Ferncliffe, the richest couple in England, have accepted her invitation to her upcoming dinner party.
 However, her husband Oliver, a shipping magnate, finds Lord Ferncliffe a bore.
 Their daughter, Paula, is preoccupied with the impending return of her fiancé, Ernest DeGraff, from Europe.

 Oliver asks Millicent to invite legendary stage actress Carlotta Vance, who has just arrived from Europe.
 A former lover of Oliver's, Carlotta confesses to him that she is nearly penniless and is interested in selling her stock in the Jordan Shipping Line, but he lacks the funds, as his business has been severely affected by the Great Depression.

 Nouveau riche magnate Dan Packard, a former miner, agrees to consider helping Oliver, but later brags to his young, gold-digger wife, Kitty, that he plans to take over the Jordan Shipping Line through crooked stock purchases.
 Oliver convinces Millicent to invite the Packards.
 While Kitty eagerly accepts the invitation, Dan refuses to go, but changes his mind when he learns that Lord Ferncliffe will be in attendance.

 On the morning of her dinner, Millicent loses the "extra man" she found for Carlotta.
 She telephones Larry Renault, a washed-up silent film star, and extends a last-minute invitation, unaware that Paula is in his hotel room.
 Larry and Paula have been having an affair for a month, but he wants to end it, citing their age difference (he is 47 and she is 19) and the fact that he is a three-time divorcé.
 Paula insists that she loves him, planning to tell her family and Ernest about their affair.
 Carlotta, who is staying in the same hotel, sees Paula leave Larry's room.
 Larry, a hardened alcoholic, is on the brink of physical and economic collapse.
 His agent, Max Kane, tells him that the stage play he was set to star in has a new producer, Jo Stengel.
 Stengel decided to cast another actor in the lead role, but is willing to consider Larry in a bit part.